Connect with Us

 Practice Interview Sessions

-You may schedule a video practice interview with a Career Services counselor, who will help you present yourself to employers more effectively.
+You may schedule a video practice interview with a Career Services advisor, who will help you present yourself to employers more effectively.
 We will record the mock interview, and then playback your answers on the computer so that we can discuss how you did, and how you might use strategies to answer certain types of questions more effectively.
-Call 215 898-7530 to schedule a 60-minute mock interview, and then contact the counselor you will be meeting with by e-mail to them know what type of position you will be interviewing for.
-You can also send the job announcement and your application materials ahead of time as well, as this can help us put together a list of the general types of questions that you might be asked during your interview.
+Visit Handshake to schedule a 60-minute mock interview.

 Alumni Career Networks